SteveShaffer/gitten/README.md

 ### `gish commit <message>`

+> I'll probably end up deprecating this pretty quickly in favor of `gish save` (see below)

 Commits all changes with the given message

 - TODO: Auto-prefix the message with the current ticket number (if applicable)